apotapov/gdx-artemis/README.md

  - Fixed some bugs and added pooling to GroupManager + unit tests.
  - Fixed a bug in ComponentManager that was causing NPE's when a component was removed from an entity.
  - Fixed an entity removal bug which was causing NPE's.
+ - Used JProfiler to identify a few CPU intensive hotspots and made performance improving changes.

 ### Previous changes
 See [CHANGELOG.md](https://github.com/apotapov/gdx-artemis/blob/master/CHANGELOG.md)